non65/travis-ci-test/README.md

  ````

 ### Notes
+* `SauceClient` does not work with Python version v3.3.

 * Lint your `.travis.yml` - installs as a Ruby Gem `$ sudo gem install travis-lint`

 * For some reason, having three version of Python listed in `.travis.yml` caused `Response: {"error": "Too many active tunnels: 5; allowed: 5"}` .
 This might simply be a Travis bug with it not closing open tunnels in a timely manner.
 It now works with three versions listed again.